al1brn/geonodes/README.md

 > All scripts are supposed to start with ``` from geonodes import * ```.
 > Then, nodes must be created only in the sccope of **with** context.

-All the code samples must be placed after the following lines when there are not explicity given in the exemple.
+All the code samples must be placed after the following lines:

 ``` python
 from geonodes import *